-Many users mistakenly think that an introducing broker program works similarly to the Forex affiliate model.
-In reality, a Forex IB program is a different approach that provides more flexibility to those involved in financial markets and eager to build a steady and often passive income.
+Many users mistakenly think that an introducing broker program works similarly to the affiliate model.
+In reality, a IB program is a different approach that provides more flexibility to those involved in financial markets and eager to build a steady and often passive income.

-Affiliate marketing and Forex IB have the same goals, which are to bring as many users to a partner platform as possible and earn commissions.
+Affiliate marketing and IB have the same goals, which are to bring as many users to a partner platform as possible and earn commissions.
 However, the approaches are quite different.
 Being an IB means being a promoter of a specific brokerage house delivering its products and services to the target audience.

 Different ways of partnership appear to be the most rewarding interaction methods in many fields today.
 At the same time, each business requires niche-specific approaches and promotion tools to drive more clients to the partner.